 Swansea Castle

 Visitors can also visit 5 Cwmdonkin Drive, Dylan Thomas birthplace and where he lived for 23 years, writing two-thirds of his work.
 There are tours of the house, afternoon teas and, for a truly unique experience, visitors can stay the night.
+A group discount is available for 10 or more visitors.
 Other tours on offer will take visitors to all Dylan Thomas’ haunts in and around Swansea and further afield to Laugharne and West Wales.

 To meet the warm-hearted people of Swansea and Gower head for Swansea indoor market, where stalls are piled high with fresh, local produce.
 Try the seafood delicacies, cockles and laverbread (seaweed) from Gower.